On the equation N_{K/k}(\Xi)=P(t): Rational points under Schinzel's hypothesis

 \begin{thm} Let $k$ be a number field and $K/k$ an abelian extension.
-Let $P(t)$ be a polynomial over $k$.
-Let $T=R^1_{K/k}(\G_m)$.
-Suppose $\cyr{X}_\omega^2(\widehat T)_P=\cyr{X}_\omega^2(\widehat T)$ (see \S 1 for definition).
+Let $P(t)$ be a nonzero polynomial over $k$ and $T=R^1_{K/k}(\G_m)$.
+Suppose $\cyr{X}_\omega^2(\widehat T)_P=\cyr{X}_\omega^2(\widehat T)$ (see Section 1 for definition).
 Assume Schinzel's hypothesis holds.
 Then the Brauer-Manin obstruction to the Hasse principle and weak approximation for rational points is the only obstruction for any smooth proper model of the variety over $k$ defined by the equation

 \end{thm} \begin{proof} It is sufficient to prove the statement for any given model.
-Let $V$ be the smooth locus of the affine $k$-variety defined by $N_{K/k}(\Xi)=P(t)$.
+Let $V$ be the smooth locus of the affine $k$-variety defined by (\ref{equation:1}).
 Let $Y$ be a smooth compactification of $V$ with a projection $p: Y\rightarrow \P^1_k$ defined by $(\Xi,t)\mapsto t$.

-We will prove both the Hasse principle part and the weak approximation part of the theorem at one stroke.
-We assume that $Y$ has points in all completions of $k$, and we are given a finite set $S$ of places of $k$ which contains all archimedean places $S_{inf}$, and points $P_v\in Y(k_v)$ for $v\in S$.
+We assume that $Y$ has points in all completions of $k$, and we are given a finite set $S$ of places of $k$ which contains all archimedean places, and points $P_v\in Y(k_v)$ for $v\in S$.
 We assume that there is no Brauer-Manin obstruction to weak approximation for $(P_v)_{v\in S}$.
-This means that we may complete the family $(P_v)_{v\in S}$ to a family $(P_v)_{v\in \Omega}$ such that From this, we want to deduce that there exists $P\in Y(k)$ as close as we wish to each $P_v\in Y(k_v)$ for $v\in S$.
+This means that we may complete the family $(P_v)_{v\in S}$ to a family $(P_v)_{v\in \Omega_k}$ such that From this, we want to deduce that there exists $P\in Y(k)$ as close as we wish to each $P_v\in Y(k_v)$ for $v\in S$.

-Since $\Br(Y)/\Br(k)$ is finite and the pairing of $Y(k_v)$ with elements of the Brauer group is continuous, we can choose a neighborhood $V_v$ of $P_v$ for each $v\in S$ which is small enough such that the value of every $\mathcal B \in \Br(Y)$ on $V_v$ is constant.
-By Lemma \ref{infinite}, we can find the smooth affine open subvariety $W$ of $Y$ defined by which satisfies the following properties: \begin{enumerate}[(1)] \item There exists $P_v'\in W(k_v)$ such that $P_v'\in V_v$ for each $v\in S \setminus S_{inf}$.